raveny26/Raven-the-karate-choppers/README.md

 # Raven-the-karate-choppers
-The only thing that i hate to choo is onions
+The only thing that i hate to chop is onions